Vitamin D – Its Role In Your Health

 If calcium blood levels fall, the body will respond to raise them by first activating vitamin D stored in the liver to up the absorption of calcium from food and then by pulling calcium out of the bones.

-An association has been demonstrated with sufficient levels of vitamin D in our blood (the 25(OH)D form) and a higher degree of bone density in correlation to studies that indicate there may be a reduction in fractures and falls in those supplementing with vitamin D.
+One review of multiple studies showed an association with sufficient levels of vitamin D in our blood (the 25(OH)D form) and a higher degree of bone density though the authors noted that amount levels correlating to this continued to be an unsettled topic.

 Vitamin D seems to help improve the motility of sperm cells imparting a positive effect on male fertility.